awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/Cooldown.md

 ## Default Cooldowns<a name="cooldown-default"></a>

 The default cooldown period is applied when you create your Auto Scaling group\.
 Its default value is 300 seconds\.
-This cooldown period automatically applies to any [dynamic scaling](as-scale-based-on-demand.md) activities for simple scaling policies, and you can optionally request that it apply to your [manual scaling](as-manual-scaling.md) activities\.
+This cooldown period automatically applies to any scaling activities for simple scaling policies, and you can optionally request that it apply to your manual scaling activities\.

 ![\[A flowchart showing how a default cooldown affects scaling actions.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/cooldowns-default-diagram.png)

-You can configure the default cooldown period when you create the Auto Scaling group, using the AWS Management Console, the [create\-auto\-scaling\-group](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html) command \(AWS CLI\), or the [CreateAutoScalingGroup](http://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_CreateAutoScalingGroup.html) API operation\.
+You can configure the default cooldown period when you create the Auto Scaling group, using the AWS Management Console, the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html) command \(AWS CLI\), or the [https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_CreateAutoScalingGroup.html](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_CreateAutoScalingGroup.html) API operation\.

-You can change the default cooldown period at any time, using the AWS Management Console, the [update\-auto\-scaling\-group](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command \(AWS CLI\), or the [UpdateAutoScalingGroup](http://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_UpdateAutoScalingGroup.html) API operation\.
+You can change the default cooldown period at any time, using the AWS Management Console, the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command \(AWS CLI\), or the [https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_UpdateAutoScalingGroup.html](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_UpdateAutoScalingGroup.html) API operation\.

 ## Scaling\-Specific Cooldowns<a name="cooldowns-scaling-specific"></a>